jmilicev/openai-toolkit/readme.md

   - `'s'` or `'S'`: Silence the additional console output during the API call.
 - `apiKey` (string): Your OpenAI API key.

-The `call` function returns a Promise that resolves to an object containing the generated completion output and, if applicable, analytics information.
+The `call` function prints the streamed version of the output to the console, along with any additional specified parameters.

 Please ensure that you have a valid OpenAI API key before using this package.